keruiwu/EEG-U-Transformer/README.md

-# Scaling U-Net with Transformer for Simultaneous Time-Step Level Detection from Long EEG Recordings
+# Large EEG-U-Transformer for Time-Step Level Detection Without Pre-Training
-This repository is the official implementation of "Scaling U-Net with Transformer for Simultaneous Time-Step Level Detection from Long EEG Recordings".
+This repository is the official implementation of "Large EEG-U-Transformer for Time-Step Level Detection Without Pre-Training".

 ![image](figures/SeizureTransformer.png)